nicksp/react-components/README.md

 ### Syntax highlighting

+- [Shiki](https://github.com/shikijs/shiki) — manage syntax highlighting.
+It is designed to work at compile-time, making it perfect fit for React Server Components.
+It adds 0kb to the JavaScript bundle and it can support dozens of languages at no additional cost.
 - [rehype-pretty-code](https://github.com/rehype-pretty/rehype-pretty-code) — beautiful code blocks powered by [shiki](https://github.com/shikijs/shiki).

 ## UI Animation

+- [React Spring](https://github.com/pmndrs/react-spring) — smoothly interpolate between values in a fluid, organic fashion.
+- [Framer Motion](https://github.com/framer/motion) — for complex animations (i.e. layout animations) with declarative code.
 - [AutoAnimate](https://github.com/formkit/auto-animate) — for animations with a single line of code.
-- [Framer Motion](https://github.com/framer/motion) — for complex animations with declarative code.
 - [CountUp](https://github.com/glennreyes/react-countup) — quickly create animations that display numerical data in a more interesting way.

+## Real-time

+- [PartyKit](https://github.com/partykit/partykit/) — add real-time experience to your projects.
+It uses WebSockets so that the changes are lightning-fast.

 ## UI Utilities